Vitols999/QMS-WIKI/DocFaqHandling.md

 _(inspired by [newsgroup discussion](https://sourceforge.net/p/qlandkartegt/mailman/message/35994128))_

-The internal memory of legacy Garmin devices (e.g. the well-known Garmin GPS 60Csx) can't be connected as an USB drive to the computer even if they are connected via USB to the computer..
+The internal memory of legacy Garmin devices (e.g. the well-known Garmin GPS 60Csx) can't be connected as a USB drive to the computer even if they are connected via USB to the computer..
 Thus, data in the internal memory (e.g. the so-called ActiveLogs or waypoints saved in the device) can't be accessed directly from QMS.

-[`GPSBabel`](https://www.gpsbabel.org) (available for Windows, MacOS and Linux) can be used to download tracks and waypoints stored the internal memory of a Garmin GPS device by using the command:
+[`GPSBabel`](https://www.gpsbabel.org) (available for Windows, MacOS, and Linux) can be used to download tracks and waypoints stored in the internal memory of a Garmin GPS device by using the command:

     gpsbabel -t -w -i garmin -f usb: -o gpx -F gpsdata.gpx